Joword/tsmiRNA/README.md

 # tsmiRNA
-my graduation project：a gene-miRNA-TF regulatory network database in 2019.
+graduation project：a tissue-specific miRNA-gene-TF regulatory network database in 2019.